List of adorable dogs looking for forever homes - this is how you can adopt

-From Northamptonshire to South Yorkshire, and across the North East and West Yorkshire, shelters are working tirelessly to find homes for these animals, many of whom have been rescued from difficult situations or surrendered by previous owners.
+From Northamptonshire to Merseyside, and across Yorkshire and Lancashire, shelters are working tirelessly to find homes for these animals, many of whom have been rescued from difficult situations or surrendered by previous owners.

-In Sheffield, Thornberry Animal Sanctuary and Helping Yorkshire Poundies are helping nine four-legged companions look for their forever home.
-Meanwhile, Irchester-based Animals in Need Northamptonshire' have also put up six cute dogs for adoption.
+In Liverpool, dozens of lovely dogs and puppies are up for adoption with the help of Dogs Trust, ranging from tiny Terriers and lovely Labradors to adorable Akitas.

-The RSPCA’s Wakefield and District branch in Leeds is currently home to 15 adorable cats and dogs, all waiting for their forever families.
-These animals, some surrendered by previous owners who could no longer care for them, are housed at the East Ardsley centre, where they receive care until they can be rehomed.
-In addition to finding new homes for these pets, the RSPCA also offers advice to current pet owners who may be struggling with the costs of food or healthcare.
+In Northamptonshire, Animals in Need is helping deserving dogs find loving homes.
+Each dog is neutered, fully vaccinated, microchipped, and treated for parasites, and comes with four weeks of free insurance, allowing new owners to focus on settling them in.

 Meanwhile, the Dogs Trust rehoming centres in Darlington, Leeds, and Edinburgh have over 80 dogs available for adoption.
 These centres are dedicated to finding loving families for every dog, with a wide range of breeds and personalities available.